ianozsvald/data_science_delivered/README.md

         - [Eve](http://python-eve.org/) - Python + Flask and Mongo or SQL storage

 - storing data
-    - add constraints to your datastore whenever possible, probably they're granular (e.g. text only with N characters, ints-only and Nulls are allowed) with the wrong level of granularity (you might want lower-case hex-like ASCII UUID strings only or positive numbers for addresses within a certain range), but some constraints are *much better* than no constraints
+    - add constraints to your datastore whenever possible, probably they're granular (e.g. text only with N characters, ints-only and Nulls are allowed) with the wrong level of granularity (you might want lower-case hex-like ASCII UUID strings only or positive numbers for addresses within a certain range), but some constraints are *much better* than no constraints.
+Constraints between key fields in tables are also very sensible.
     - MySQL
         - Unicode text is 3-byte `utf8` by default (so it only encodes the Basic Multilingual Plane and not the Supplementary Planes) and so silently loses data that doesn't look "Western-like", use [`utf8mb4`](https://dev.mysql.com/doc/refman/5.5/en/charset-unicode-utf8mb4.html) instead